roryhow/cravack/README.md

 - A Slack bot (following the template supplied in this repo)
 - A Strava application
 - The serverless framework
 - [nvm](https://github.com/nvm-sh/nvm).
-I have found that the latest version of node doesn't work with serverless right now, so I am using node V14 LTS.
+The latest version of node doesn't work with serverless right now, so I am using node V14 LTS.

+You will also need to add parameters into your AWS parameter store in order for your application to work.
+These are the following:
+- /cravack/<environment>/slack-api-key
+- /cravack/<environment>/strava-client-id
+- /cravack/<environment>/strava-client-secret
+- /cravack/<environment>/strava-webhook-verify-token
+These are relatively self explanatory.
+You can find each of the values needed from the respective slack / strava apps that you create.

 You can then deploy this application by running `make`.
 It's that easy!